-Brecel & Bingham beaten at Scottish Open
+Brecel and Bingham beaten at Scottish Open

-Scottish Open: First round exit for defending champion Luca Brecel
+Scottish Open: Defending champion Luca Brecel beaten in first round

 Last updated on .From the section Snooker

-Defending Scottish Open champion Luca Brecel was an early casualty at the Scottish Open, losing 4-3 to Fraser Patrick in the first round.
+Defending champion Luca Brecel was an early casualty at the Scottish Open, losing 4-3 to Fraser Patrick in the first round.

 Patrick, from Glasgow, is ranked 75 places below the Belgian world number 11.